Fuzzwah/xbmc-rfid-music/README.md

 The card to playlist database is managed by the addcard.py script.

-I have also included a shell script named m3u.sh and a visual basic script named m3u.vbs which you might find useful to make the m3u playlists.
+I have also included a python script named m3u.py which you might find useful to make the m3u playlists.

 The whole system was created for use on a Raspberry Pi running XBian.
 If you're running XBMC on top of a different system, you may run into problems.
 I'm sorry but I can't really help you with support.